All you need to know about the Peace, Trade & Development Program

 When is the application deadline?

-- Applications will be a reviewed on a rolling basis through June 1.
-Spots are still available for general summer 2013 program applicants.
+- Applications will be a reviewed on a rolling basis through June 1 2014.
 Apply today to ensure you have a spot!

 How much does it cost?

-Fees for this program are $1,800 and include tuition, diverse faculty instruction, academic support, course materials and career guidance.
+Fees for this program are $4,500 and include tuition, accommodation, all breakfast meals, special events meals, diverse faculty instruction, academic support, course materials, and career guidance.

-Additionally, the PTD program does provide a tuition, airfare, & housing package for $4100-$4500 (certain airfare restrictions apply).
-Interested students will be provided with furnished housing conveniently located near the Monterey Institute.
+Interested students will be provided with furnished housing conveniently located near the Institute.
 Local transportation and food are not included and are the responsibility of the student.

 How long does the program run and how many hours will I spend in class?